 Nerea said; “Quality of care and patient experience are at the heart of everything we do and underpins everything we are working to achieve for our patients.
 I am passionate about working with teams to provide professional and visible leadership, and I am constantly aiming to improve the care delivered to patients.”

-Paula joined Kettering General Hospital in 2019 after a career in HR spanning both public and private sectors, latterly including 15 years in policing where she was half of a job share partnership working in a number of senior roles.
+Paula was appointed as Group Chief People Officer in September 2022 after a career in HR spanning both public and private sectors, latterly including 15 years in policing where she was half of a job share partnership working in a number of senior roles.
 Whilst working for Cambridgeshire Constabulary Paula was part of the HR leadership team that developed a collaborated HR service across Bedfordshire, Cambridgeshire and Hertfordshire police forces.
-Initially joining KGH as Deputy Director HR and OD in September 2019, Paula was appointed as Director HR and OD in June 2020 and Acting Chief People Officer in July 2022.

 Paula’s areas of interest include health and wellbeing and equality, diversity and inclusion.
 She believes leadership is about supporting teams and individuals to be the best they can be: by ensuring people are healthy and well in the broadest sense; are able to be themselves in the workplace, bringing all their skills and expertise to their role; and are supported and developed to reach their potential.

-Rebecca Taylor, Group Executive Director of Transformation and Quality Improvement
+Rebecca Taylor, Group Director of Transformation and Quality Improvement

-Becky joined Kettering and Northampton Hospitals in October 2021, and has responsibility for leading the Transformation and Quality Improvement agenda across UHN.
+Becky joined UHN in October 2021, and has responsibility for leading the Transformation and Quality Improvement agenda across UHN.
 This includes being the executive lead for large-scale transformation programmes across KGH and NGH, supporting and enabling a culture of quality improvement, and the monitoring and tracking of programmes and projects.

 Becky spent much of her career in management consultancy supporting different acute providers, community providers, local authorities and NHS national bodies to develop strategies and transform services.
 She is a Health Foundation Q Community Fellow and is passionate about supporting staff to make things work better for both our patients and our staff.